betaglot/plantabeta/docs/QuastucoProposal.md

 > "We take pride in our work and reputation as we strive to be one of the most efficient and innovative companies on the market"

 - Plantbeta will increase Quastuco's reputation, since Quastuco's logo is prominently displayed on the home page and on every other page, therefore advertising Quastuco to every user, everytime they use the app.
 With a greater amount of advertising comes a greater number of applicants, so you can be more selective in your hiring process.
+- You, the Overland family could be in the planters in the movement element photos if you wanted.
+- Quastuco can be one who posts an annoucement Plantbeta to King Kong Reforestation.

+---

 > "When all our systems are in place, you as the planter will meet your goals."

 - Plantbeta systematizes a planter's education.
 Plantbeta will reduce the time it takes for rookies to learn how to plant, therefore increasing Quastuco's planting rate.

+---

 > "Statement of Goals and Objective - 2023 Safety Improvement Plan...
 Flagging reduction, the goal is a 60% reduction in single use plastics...Veteran planters will be provided with techniques to reduce their flagging use"

 - Plantbeta will increase the value of experienced planters, by identifying then filling in their knowledge gaps.

-- You, the Overland family could be in the planters in the movement element photos if you wanted.

 ## Update Quastuco.com